 Running coach Vivian Vassall experienced this firsthand while training for her fastest half marathon.
 “My coach had me run 100-meter strides with 100-meter recovery jogs after my weekly 3- to 5-mile easy run.
 I started with four strides, then added one per week until I reached eight.
 When race day came, when I reached the last mile, I realized I just had to do eight strides with recovery periods.
 I was able to finish fast and photogenically,” she says.

-Strides promote running economy (basically how efficiently you run), with a focus on turnover and form.
+Strides promote solid running economy (basically how efficiently you run).
+They force you to focus on quicker turnover and form.
 They prepare us for faster speeds, within a given day as well as during specific micro- and macro-training cycles.
 Plus, they make our legs feel good, or often at least better than when we started them.
 Best yet, strides are versatile.
 They can be included in a warm-up or cool-down, tacked onto an easy run, or run as part of (or all) of a workout.

 “I love strides.
 Strides serve multiple purposes depending on when and how strides are used during a training cycle,” says Sam Lewis, elite runner and volunteer assistant cross-country/track coach at University of Idaho.
 “When I am getting back into shape after taking some time off, strides serve as an introduction to faster paces while focusing on running with good form.
 Strides help to improve speed and efficiency without taxing the body’s system too much.
 We then use strides before workouts and races to help ‘jump-start’ the body’s system to be prepared to run faster paces during the workout.”